bioinfo-pf-curie/vegan/docs/troubleshooting.md

 In this mode, heterogygous SNPs are called using tumor reads only and logOR calculations are different.
 That's why it is recommanded to descrease the minimal VAF value to call a SNP heterozygous (`--hetThres`)

-## Running `MSIsensor-pro` in tumor-only mode
+## Running `MSIsensor-pro`

 To run on a single tumor, MSIsensor-pro requires to build a baseline from a panel of normal samples.
-By default, `VEGAN` will build this baseline with all 'germline' samples (defined in the design file).
-However, if you want to specify a list of other BAM files to use as baseline, simply create a configuration file as follow:
+To do so, you have to specify a list of BAM files to use as baseline, by creating a configuration file as follow:

 ```
 case1   /path/to/normal/case1_sorted.bam